-CIC has a current dividend of 3.91% which is much lower than the comparable ETF from BMO.
-But it makes up for this with a slightly higher performance and lower MER (0.65%).
+CIC has a current dividend of 6.76% which is much higher than the comparable ETF from BMO, and it also has a lower MER (0.65%).

-With a net asset of $1.3 billion, iShares S&P/TSN Capped Financials Index ETF (XFN) is a larger fund than its counterpart ETF, CEW, from iShares and all the other ETFs on this list.
+With a net asset of $1.4 billion, iShares S&P/TSN Capped Financials Index ETF (XFN) is a larger fund than its counterpart ETF, CEW, from iShares and all the other ETFs on this list except the BMO ETFs.

 It also has a much longer track record with a launch date of March, 2001.